imodeljs/frontend-sample-showcase/src/frontend-samples/validation-sample/walkthru.md

 # Example API Call

 Above is an example of how to make a request from the API.
 In this case, a request is being made to retrieve a list of the different tests that exist in the current project.
 The request url is what specifies the request being made, in this case `https://api.bentley.com/projects/${projectId}/validation/tests` is specifying that a list of validation tests should be returned from the current project.
-Also note that we are attaching an access token to our request options, as we need to have specific priviledges in order to access the test information.
+Also note that we are attaching an access token to our request options, as we need to have specific privileges in order to access the test information.

 [_metadata_:annotation]:- "API_EXAMPLE"